“Antivirus software is so universally ineffective that it’s just a waste of money.”

 As reported by PCWorld:

 “Since June, researchers have found and reported several dozen serious flaws in antivirus products from vendors such as Kaspersky Lab, ESET, Avast, AVG Technologies, Intel Security (formerly McAfee) and Malwarebytes.
-Many of those vulnerabilities would have allowed attackers to remotely execute malicious code on computers, to abuse the functionality of the antivirus products themselves, to gain higher privileges on compromised systems and even to defeat the anti-exploitation defenses of third-party applications.” — PCWorld: Antivirus software could make your company more vulnerable
+Many of those vulnerabilities would have allowed attackers to remotely execute malicious code on computers, to abuse the functionality of the antivirus products themselves…” — PCWorld: Antivirus software could make your company more vulnerable

 This article explains how the cybersecurity industry leaped out of the frying pan and into the fire.
 Then, in conclusion, this article unveils a new, revolutionary security paradigm created by cryptographer Michael Wood.
 This new paradigm finally offers genuine protection — for your family — for your business — for yourself.